JohnKeysCloud/battleship/src/typescript/logic/bs-gameboard-factory/bs-gameboard-factory.md

 Using `null` seemed like a reasonable choice both syntactically and semantically, as it could signify the intentional absence of any value, a "placeholder" for empty spaces on the board.

 Problem solved... almost.
-What about the values once they become `OCCUPIED`?
+What about the values once they become occupied?

 I considered setting them to `true`, which would work syntactically; an `isOccupied` variable could easily handle such a boolean state.
 However, `true` lacks semantic clarity, what does `true` really represent in this context?